opattison/olivermakes/_posts/2015-10-24-pine-orchard-logo.md

 ---

+[Pine Orchard](http://pineorchardprints.com) is a small, online-only antique print shop that I designed and developed for a client.
+{:.focus}

-Typography formed the core of my design work for the Pine Orchard Antique Prints shop.
-I worked on the typography early in the design of the website, to strongly differentiate the shop with distinguished heading styles implemented with restraint.
-For the identity I wanted to avoid symbols or iconography and instead draw inspiration from the descriptive text that accompanies these nineteenth century prints.
+Typography set the tone for my design work on the Pine Orchard Antique Prints shop.
+I established the typography early in the design of the website, to strongly differentiate the shop with distinguished heading styles implemented with restraint.
+For the identity I drew inspiration from the descriptive text that accompanies these nineteenth century prints.

 ## Inspiration

-I had to avoid the more eclectic Victorian typographic styles which might be inappropriate or illegible on this particular website.
-I eschewed excessive contrast and overly decorative typefaces.
-Reviewing text samples in books and prints from the catalog, I found styles that could be adapted for use.
-I would not adopt conventions like outlined text or centered layouts, but the overall feel of these forms could be emulated.
+I had to avoid the more eclectic Victorian typographic styles which might be illegible on this particular website.
+For the same reason, I eschewed excessive contrast, conventions like outlined text, centered layouts, and overly decorative typefaces.
+Reviewing text samples in books and prints from the shop’s catalog, I found these styles could be emulated and adapted for use.

 <div class="grid">
   <figure class="grid-figure">